Skip to Content

 12. Morant’s Curve

-Morant’s Curve in Banff National Park!
+Morant’s Curve in winter

 This is a great spot for a photo opportunity as you make your way further along the Bow Valley Parkway toward Lake Louise.
 This popular viewpoint is where trains usually pass by with a stunning mountain backdrop.
 Keep an eye out for the viewing signs and park in the little parking lot across the highway.